-Teens and Underage Drinking FAQ
+Teens and Underage Drinking FAQ for Parents

 Raising a teenager can come with its unique set of challenges, including how to navigate their curiosities and behaviors around alcohol use.
 Summer can often heighten those temptations as it draws teens to large group gatherings like music festivals and street fests.
 Lurie Children's Adolescent and Young Adult Medicine Physician and Substance Use & Prevention Program Medical Director Dr. Maria Rahmandar discusses the potential consequences of underage drinking and how parents and caregivers can go about creating open lines of communication with their children while prioritizing safety.